HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 Changing room

 - You will be asked to change into a scrub top, and to take off your shoes, but you can keep your clothes on from the waist down (pants etc).
-- You will be asked to remove jewelry, eyeglasses, hearing aids, hairpins, removable dental work or other objects that may interfere with the procedure.
+- You will be asked to remove jewelry, eyeglasses, hearing aids, wigs, hairpins, removable dental work or other objects that may interfere with the procedure.
 - You will put all your items into a locked locker during the MRI
 - You will be given MRI-safe prescription eyeglasses if you wear them

 Have you ever had an MRI before?

-If YES, don’t go through this.
+If YES, take them to the scanning room.

 If NO:

+*I'll briefly explain the procedure:.*
+*- The MRI is like an old camera.
+It takes pictures of your brain very slowly.
+So if you move even a bit, the pictures will be blurry.
+So we'll ask you to stay very still during the scans.
+You'll have breaks every 7 minutes or so where we'll check in with you, and you'll be able to do thigs like adjust your mouth or be a little less still*
-- You will lie on a scan table that slides into a circular opening of the scanning machine.
+*- You will lie on a scan table that slides into a circular opening of the scanning machine.
 Pillows and a headrest will be used to prevent movement during the procedure.
-There will be a strucuture over your head a few inches from your face which will hold the mirror so you can see the screen.
+There will be a strucuture over your head a few inches from your face which will hold the mirror so you can see the screen.*
-- we will then insert some MRI-safe earbuds into your ears and put some inflatable padding by your head so that both your earbuds stay in place, your head stays in place, and so that the sound from the scanner is muffled
+*- We will then insert some MRI-safe earbuds into your ears and put some inflatable padding by your head so that both your earbuds stay in place, your head stays in place, and so that the sound from the scanner is muffled*
-- The technologist will be in another room where the scanner controls are located.
+*- The technologist will be in another room where the scanner controls are located.
 However, you will be in constant sight of the technologist through a window.
 Speakers inside the scanner will enable the technologist to communicate with and hear you.
 You will have a communication ball so that you can let the technologist know if you have any problems during the procedure.
-The technologist will be watching you at all times and will be in constant communication.
+The technologist will be watching you at all times and will be in constant communication.*
-- During the scanning process, a clicking noise and other sounds will sound.
+*- During the scanning process, a clicking noise and other sounds will sound.
 The scanner will also lightly vibrate at some points.
-The scanner is quite loud and we do everything we can to muffle sounds.
+The scanner is quite loud and we do everything we can to muffle sounds.*
     - Here’s an example of the sounds you’ll hear: [MRI Audio Sounds](https://rutgers.box.com/s/hm6yyhqclbyngto8zhvno5hk9ibmusgo)
-- It will be important for you to remain very still during the examination, as any movement could cause distortion and affect the quality of the scan.
+*- It will be important for you to remain very still during the examination, as any movement could cause distortion and affect the quality of the scan.*
-- Once the scan is complete, the table will slide out of the scanner and you will be helped off the table.

-Any questions?

-Ok, great.
-Let’s head to the scanning center!
+*Any questions?*

 ## **SECTION 5: Going into the Zone 2 of the MRI center**

-First, just to make sure-- you have no implants, other than [list any approved ones from the screener sheet]?
-No medical patches?
-No insulin patches or medicine pumps?
-No chance of pregnancy?
-No hearing aids?
-No dentures?
-Hair extensions / accessories?

-[If hearing aids, dentures, or stapled/metal hair extensions, ask them to remove]

-First, I'm going to have you go into this room here, and there are scrub tops where you can change into them.
+*First, I'm going to have you go into this room here, and there are scrub tops where you can change into them.
 Please take off all clothes on the top half of your body (including bra), but you can leave your pants, shoes and socks on.
-You'll leave your shoes in the scanning room when we go in there.
+Please take off all glasses, hats, jewelry, hair extensions, wigs, and removable devices.
+You'll leave your shoes on, and take them off in the scanning room.*

-There are  lockers in here, and that's where you can put all your clothes, your phone, your keys (anything in your pockets).
-You can keep your pants, socks, and shoes on for now.
-But we want everything out of your pockets and we want glasses off, jewelry off.
-Put everything in the locker.
+*There are  lockers in here for your clothes and things.*

-You can lock it with the key, and then there are transparent cubbies in the scanner room where you'll put the key.
-You can also leave your phone in there if you'd rather, or you can lock it in the locker.
+*You can lock it with the key, and then there are transparent cubbies in the scanner room where you'll put the key.*

-There's also a restroom right here if you'd like to use the restroom.
-The scan is an hour and a half, so please use the restroom before.

-Once you're ready, I'll be in this room right here!
+*There's also a restroom right here.*

-### **Researcher setting up Control Room**
+## **Researcher setting up Control Room**

 [While participant changes, go into scanner control room and set everything up]

+### In Scan Room:
+- Attach correct button box
+- Make sure correct head coil is out
+- Put bed into "Home" position
+- Turn on MONITOR/computer in back of the room, make sure it's in line with scanner
+- Dim the lights, potentially (limit glare)

-Glasses:
+### Glasses:

-- if the participant needs glasses, ask Bernadette to grab the right prescription for them
+- if the participant needs glasses, take the glasses box out of the cabinet and take out the eye test sheet.

-add glasses procedure notes

-Button box:
+### Button box - control room:
 ![Screenshot 2025-02-27 at 11.03.17 AM.png](Scanning Session Script Rutgers 1a7cf00eb9368039b2e1fdbb181e277b/Screenshot_2025-02-27_at_11.03.17_AM.png)

 - On silver control box mounted in the computer rack, press button and go through mode options to set the configuration: